Professional practice

 Commercial dispute resolution

 Celestial Aviation Services v UniCredit: dispute in the Commercial Court and Court of Appeal concerning the effect of sanctions imposed by the UK, EU and US against Russia on the enforceability of a confirming bank’s obligation to make payment to the beneficiary of a letter of credit.
-One of The Lawyer’s Top 10 appeals for 2024.
+One of The Lawyer’s Top 10 appeals for 2024, appeal pending in the Supreme Court in late 2025.

 Madison Pacific v Groza: arbitration claim and related Commercial Court proceedings in respect of disputed enforcement of guarantees to support US$120 million of lending by a US emerging markets credit specialist.
 See [2024] EWHC 267 (Comm).